-If you would like a set of plans, I’ve got those for you HERE!
+If you would like a set of DIY Bunk Ben Plans, I’ve got those for you here!
 They come with a material list, a cut list and all of the dimensions I used.

 If you haven’t already, don’t forget to sign up at the top of this page for my newsletter so you don’t miss new projects!